QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash
     sudo apt-get install git-lfs
     git lfs install

+As output from the last command, you should see ``Git LFS initialized.``

 Open a new terminal session and run